CR17 Patients’ Terms and Conditions V5 Reviewed 30.8.22 Review due 29.8.24

 3.2 Services are provided by doctors who have all required qualifications and registrations.
 Our doctors will make an expert assessment to evaluate the treatment you require.
 Our team of expert clinicians will take into account your medical history, national guidelines, and your particular needs.
 Our multidisciplinary clinical team can provide medical treatment for a number of conditions.
 Our expert clinicians’ postgraduate training will have included either specialist training, and/or biological systems medicine training, which will assist them in evaluating the treatment you require.

-3.3 Where you instruct your doctor to do so, we may send a report or communicate with other third party healthcare professionals relating to the treatment and services we are offering you at the Clinic.
-This is very important to anyone who is experiencing a chronic illness.
+3.3 Where you instruct and consent for your doctor to do so, we may send a report or communicate with other third-party healthcare professionals, including your NHS GP and/or Consultant/Specialist relating to the treatment and services we are offering you at the Clinic.
+This is very important to anyone who is experiencing a long-term illness.

 3.4 Additional information.
-You can find additional information about our services including the duration of appointments, the opening hours of the Clinic and repeat prescriptions in our Patients’ Guide here https://www.privategp.com/patient-guide/.
+You can find additional information about our services including the duration of appointments, the opening hours of the Clinic and repeat prescriptions on our website.

 3.5 Making an appointment.
 You can make an appointment for our services by telephone or by attending the Clinic.
 Appointments are subject to availability and are only made available to you at our sole discretion.
 We do not make any guarantee as to the availability of any single doctor at any time.